apw/cache/README.md

 ### 3.2 Debugging options

-We now show how to work with each step of the `oracle` machinery.
+We now show how to work with each step of the `oracle` machinery using the synthetic data set.

 #### 3.2.1 Verify cache